How to Make Strawberry Jelly

 Directions

 The easiest way I found to get the strawberry juice is to cut off the tops of the strawberries.
 Wash them thoroughly.
-Use a blender to create a smooth juice.
+Simmer them down and then strain out the juice.

-• Jelly should set firmly wihtin 24 hours.
+- Jelly should set firmly within 24 hours.

 More Jellies & Jams Recipes